We’ve all heard it.

 Trust is so important that psychologist Les Parrott says:

 “If you don’t have trust, you don’t have anything.
 There’s nothing to build on.
 It’s just sand that washes away.”

-But do you know what’s harder?
-Rebuilding trust.
+But do you know what’s even harder?

 Picking up the pieces and rebuilding trust and faith in your partner requires a lot of time and conscious effort.